 Environmental Protection Agency (EPA).

-This regulation establishes tolerances for residues of clofentezine in or on multiple commodities which are identified and discussed later in this document.
-Interregional Research Project Number 4 (IR-4) requested these tolerances under the Federal Food, Drug, and Cosmetic Act (FFDCA).
+This regulation establishes tolerances for residues of clofentezine in or on hop, dried cones.
+The Interregional Project Number 4 (IR-4) requested this tolerance under the Federal Food, Drug, and Cosmetic Act (FFDCA).

 Start Further Info